sampwhite/dynamicruntime/core/src/main/resources/content/md/Home.md

 The application can send email using a free [mailgun](https://www.mailgun.com) service.

-We split the application into independently loadable components and configuration controls which components are to l loaded on startup.
+We split the application into independently loadable components and configuration controls which components are to be loaded on startup.
 Also, components can extend or add schema.
 Testing uses this to control exactly what functionality is loaded for a particular test.

 This application is deployed to [dynamicruntime.org](https://dynamicruntime.org).
 The entry to the website uses an AWS load balancer, which talks to multiple nodes running the base application.
-At startup the nodes connect to an AWS postgres database.
+At startup the nodes connect to an AWS Postgres database.
 The multiple nodes are automatically updated (using AWS CodeDeploy) when code is contributed to the git repository.

 # Near Future